Accident victims who sustain spinal injuries in Las Vegas may be eligible to file a Nevada negligence lawsuit and receive compensation for all their:

 3.5.
 Punitive damages

-If a case goes to trial and the victim (plaintiff) wins, the court may also award the victim punitive damages in Nevada.
-The purpose of punitive damages is not to compensate the victim but rather to punish the defendant for the reckless or malicious behavior that caused the injury.
+If a case goes to trial and you win, the court may also award you punitive damages.
+The purpose of punitive damages is not to compensate you but rather to punish the defendant for the reckless or malicious behavior that caused your injury.

 Legal References